theQRL/theqrl.org/content/pages/case-for-quantum-resistant-blockchains/_index.md

 ### When will quantum computers be an immediate threat?

 This is the million (trillion?) dollar question.
-It's estimated to take between 1,500 and 3000 logical qubits to break most public key cryptography used today[^QBITSNEEDED].
+It's estimated to take 2330 logical qubits to break most public key cryptography used today[^QBITSNEEDED].

 Both PsiQuantum (working with GlobalFoundries) and IBM are vying to have one million qubit computers by the end of this century[^MILLION].
 While these aren't logical qubits, they can form logical qubits that are close to the numbers above.
 Adding to the mix, quantum computers can be networked together[^QNETWORK].

-Experts in the field have weighted in from time to time in evaluating the likelihood of a significant quantum threat to public-key cybersecurity, and 77% think there's *at least* a 5% chance of it happening within 10 years.
+Experts in the field have weighed in from time to time in evaluating the likelihood of a significant quantum threat to public-key cybersecurity, and 77% think there's *at least* a 5% chance of it happening within 10 years.

 {{< image "./images/quantumbreak.png" >}}

 That might not seem like much, but there's two key components missing.

 1. The risk assessment of *cost*.
-For blockchain, that cost is currently 2.6 Trillion (not including NFT's).
+For blockchain, that cost is currently 2.6 Trillion (*not* including NFT's).
 2. The time it takes to prepare, otherwise evaluated as [Mosca's Theorem](https://globalriskinstitute.org/publications/3423-2/)

 ### Why waiting for the immediate threat isn't enough